Dry Yeast vs. Liquid Yeast: Which Is Better for Attenuation?

 The Verdict: Which Yeast is Better?

-As you’ve no doubt realized, neither liquid yeast nor dry yeast is objectively better for attenuation.
+As you’ve no doubt realized, dry yeast vs. liquid yeast isn’t really a competition.
+Neither one is objectively better for attenuation.
 Just like the debate over dry hopping or the best homebrewing equipment, the right yeast for your attenuation goals is the one that works best in your homebrewing setup.

 Attenuation is about adding the proper amount of yeast, at the proper temperature, with adequate nutrients and aeration for the yeast to thrive.
 Strain availability and personal preference are important, too.
 But if you set the stage for effective attenuation by using the right strain and giving it the room, nutrients, and time it needs to work, you’ll find your beer finishes with the attenuation, flavor, and finish you’re after.